JofArnold/stitches/README.md

 # [Stitches With Stylus and Retina Support](https://github.com/JofArnold/stitches)

-This app adds a few features to the very great Stitches.
+This app adds a few features to the very great Stitches 1.3.5.
 Stitches is an HTML5 sprite sheet generator.
-The current version is `1.3.5`.
-Original documentation is available
+Original documentation - from which this version doesn't stray significantly - is available
 [here](http://draeton.github.com/stitches/stitches/doc/stitches.js.html).

 ## Warning

 This is provided as-is.
 There's no tests.
-The code is hacked-together with no regard for other people using it.
+The code is hacked-together from Stitches 1.3.5 with no regard for other people using it.
 Having said that, it works well if you wish to create stylus-compatible retina and non-retina spritemaps and stylesheets.

 ## License